PereViader/ManualDi/README.md

 ### SubContainerResolve

 The instance is created using a sub container built using the installer parameter.
-Useful for encapsulating parts of object graph definition into subcontainers.
+Useful for encapsulating parts of object graph definition into sub-containers.

 ```
 class SomeService(Dependency dependency) { }